pudly/schmopera-hugo/content/articles/talking-with-drag-queens-rose.md

 > "RuPaul was there in full drag and it was completely shocking and _appalling_ how amazing she really looks in person!"

 One of the big overlaps between drag and opera comes in the creation of characters.
-Opera singers draw their characters from scores and text, and bolster their choices with input from historical figures ([Mary, Queen of Scots](https://youtu.be/Ij8E-Z6DMR4), anyone?), pop-culture influences, and a really great director.
+Opera singers draw their characters from scores and text, and bolster their choices with input from historical figures ([Mary, Queen of Scots](https://youtu.be/Ij8E-Z6DMR4), anyone?), pop-culture influences, and a lot of careful thought.

 Drag queens take character development a step further, inventing what’s essentially an alter-ego for their professional life; every choice they make, from their look to their performing style, circles outward from their character.